Get More Customers by Optimizing “Google My Business”

 Flagging posts by customers with an ax to grind may not do you any good.
-Google doesn’t get involved in disputes between a business and their customers.
+Google doesn’t get involved in disputes between a business and its customers.

-Resolving customer issues through your GMB profile is similar to dealing with any customer complaint.
+Resolving customer issues through your GMB profile is like dealing with any customer complaint.
 Here are things you can do if you receive a less than stellar review from a customer.

 - Take action as soon as you’re aware of the review